How screen time and digital technology use affects sleep

 Your child needs enough good-quality sleep so they can play, learn and concentrate during the day.

-- Screen use in the hour before bed can stimulate your child.
+- Screen time in the hour before bed can stimulate your child.

 - Blue light from televisions, computer screens, phones and tablets might suppress melatonin levels and delay sleepiness.

-Reducing the effects of screen time on sleep
+Reducing the effects of screen time and digital technology use on sleep

-Here are some ways you can reduce the negative effect of screen time on your child’s sleep:
+Here are ways you can reduce the negative effects of screen time on your child’s sleep:

-- Avoid screen use in the hour before bedtime.
+- Avoid digital technology use in the hour before bedtime.
 This includes mobile phones, tablets, computer screens and TV.
 Encourage reading or quiet play instead.

 - Limit and monitor violent content at any time of day.
 This can affect sleep regardless of the time and length of use.